 Fixed Price model is quite a reasonable option if you have a small project and know exactly what you want.
 You probably have a TS or design and need someone to turn it into a real digital product.
 This model also eliminates the need to monitor how the workflow goes and simply receive the finished product in a few months.

-However, taking into consideration the modern, ever-changing market, 6 months can make your idea outdated.
+However, you should also take into account some of the Fixed Price project challenges.
+In the modern, ever-changing market, 6 months can make your idea outdated.
 And if you chose Fixed Price, your hands are tied since changing the requirement might cost you a fortune.

-At OTAKOYI, we highly recommend our customers to use T&M for projects that take 6 months or more.
-And, as you see, there is a sufficient reason for that.
+At OTAKOYI, we highly recommend our customers to use T&M for projects that take 6 months or more in order to avoid the mentioned-above challenges in Fixed Price projects.